futpix/caravans-in-australia/content/review/1072-Royal-Flair-Caravans-Razor-XT-16-foot-6-2E.md

   ogtitle: "Should I buy Razor XT 16'6-2E by Royal Flair Caravans?"
   ogdescription: "The Royal Flair Caravans Razor XT 16'6-2E is classed as Off Road, and sleeps 2 people.
 It is Australian made and comes in at 16 ft.
 It generally has Separate shower & toilet."
 categories: ["Royal Flair Caravans"]
-tags: ["Sleeps 2", "16 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "16 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "5.029"
 totalHeight: "3.07"